car251290/WebApplication-.NET-C-/README.md

 Adding a Controller
 In Web API, a controller is an object that handles HTTP requests.
 We'll add a controller that can return either a list of products or a single product specified by ID.

+#View
+Adding the view controller using HTML and displaying the object of my controller so it will become easer to see display it in the application.

 ## Methods

 REST on top of HTTP, and how it leverages the resource based nature of the Web to design simple and scalable web services.
 Find it here!